cloudfoundry-attic/cf-docs/source/docs/using/managing-apps/ide/sts.html.md

 You can use the plugin to:

 * Deploy applications from an Eclipse or STS workspace to a running Cloud Foundry instance.
-The plugin supports Java/JVM applications and framworks, such:
+The plugin supports Java/JVM applications and frameworks, such as:
   * Spring
   * Java Web
   * Java standalone